jetbrains-academy/javascript-course/Classes/class_inheritance/task.md

 Only the class constructor knows how to initialize it correctly, so the `Professor` class constructor is responsible only for initializing the fields belonging to the `Professor` class, and the `Employee` class constructor is responsible for initializing the fields belonging to the `Employee` class, which we need to explicitly call using the `super` keyword.

+You should always call the base class constructor using `super` in child class constructor.
 It is important that this should be done **before** using `this` inside the constructor.

 <div class="hint" title="Default constructor">